It’s a tough time to be a change leader. In this blog I compare the contrasting fortunes of two high profile leaders, Pope Francis and David Moyes.

 As Darwin said “It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change.”

-If you want to find out how to be a Francis and not a David, come on our Strategic Leadership programme running 14-16 October here in London.
-Click here for further details on the programme or to book a place.
+If you want to find out how to be a Francis and not a David, come on our Leadership Skills for Managers programme.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.